Layheng-Hok/RISC-V-CPU/README.md

 - `Clock Frequency` 23Mhz
 - `CPI` 1
 - `Structure` Havard Architecture
+- `Addressing Unit`
-- `Addressing Unit` 32 bits for data read and write
+  - `Registers` Support 32 bits for data read and write
+  - `I/O` Support 8 bits or 16 bits for data read, and 8 bits or 32 bits for data write
 - `Size of Instruction Space and Data Space` 64 KB (2^14 * 4 bytes)
 - `Base Address of Stack Space` 0x7fffeffc
 - `Registers Info` 32 registers with each has a bit width of 32 bits